Stream Payday Loans logo

 The company offers three primary loan products: Flex Loans (a line of credit with no annual or penalty fees), Title Loans (30-day loans using vehicle collateral ranging from $100 to $6,500 depending on vehicle value), and Check Advances.
 Flex Loans allow customers to borrow up to their credit limit and pay finance charges only on the average daily principal balance.
 The company also provides ancillary services including check cashing and money orders.
 Loan amounts range from as low as $10 up to $4,000 for flex loans, with funding available online or at any of their 22 Tennessee locations.

-As an emergency cash lender, this company serves customers with immediate cash needs but operates as a short-term lending solution with finance charges.
+As an emergency cash lender, this company serves customers with short-term cash needs but operates as a short-term lending solution with finance charges.
 Customers should carefully review terms before borrowing, as title loans require vehicle collateral and all products carry finance charges.
 The company's specific APR and fee structures are not disclosed on the website, making independent rate comparison necessary before applying.

 Services & Features